Male hair loss is so common and normal that we ever refer to this as androgenetic alopecia, or male pattern baldness.

 Minoxidil (Rogaine) is a topical hair loss treatment that you apply to your scalp two times a day to help promote hair growth in thinning or balding areas.

-Rogaine is approved by the Food and Drug Administration (FDA) for use at home, and there are plenty of studies proving that it can help.
+Rogaine is approved by the Food and Drug Administration (FDA) for use at home, and there are plenty of

 Talk to your doctor first to make sure it will work for you, and to go over any diet or lifestyle changes you may need to make to help Rogaine work more effectively.